Asad-Jaffery/World-Hunger-Data-Analysis/docs/p01-proposal.md

 After a steady decline over the last decade, world hunger is again, on the rise.
 The COVID-19 pandemic has had a brutal effect on the entire world, especially those on the brink of starvation.
 Unfortunately, world hunger has reached nearly 10 percent since 2019, and the problem seems to only be getting worse as the global rate of inflation is also rising [(World Against Hunger)](https://www.actionagainsthunger.org/the-hunger-crisis/world-hunger-facts/).
 Thus, we have decided to pick a data set that studies the rates of hunger in 176 countries around the world, on a year by year basis in hopes to contribute to the fight against hunger.

 #### Direct and Indirect Stakeholders
 The people who are directly involved with the data (direct stakeholders) are those who are getting an insufficient caloric intake.
 Since the data set we are looking at examines 176 countries, these people can be located in any of these countries.
-Individuals who would be examining this data, or using it creating solutions for the issue of world hunger would be people who are indirect stakeholders.
+Individuals who would be examining this data, or using it creating solutions for the issue of world hunger would be considered indirect stakeholders.

 #### Human Values
 The idea of attaining access to food being a human right is widely accepted.
 Infact, the 1966 International Covenant on Economic, Social and Cultural Rights 'enshrined’ that idea after the right to food was recognized as a right to an adequate standard of living in the 1948 Universal Declaration of Human Rights [(Office of the High Commissioner for Human Rights)](https://www.ohchr.org/sites/default/files/Documents/Publications/FactSheet34en.pdf).
 Thus, the stance that we are taking, is one of forward progression.
 Every human has a right to food, and the issue of hunger is one that we, as privileged individuals, are attempting to alleviate.
 Our human values are intrinsic rights that every human being should have.